ca - sample minimal CA application

 The number of days to certify the certificate for.

 The message digest to use.
 Any digest supported by the OpenSSL dgst command can be used.
 This option also applies to CRLs.

 - -policy arg

-this is a legacy option to make ca work with very old versions of the IE certificate enrollment control "certenr3".
+This is a deprecated option to make ca work with very old versions of the IE certificate enrollment control "certenr3".
 It used UniversalStrings for almost everything.
 Since the old control has various security bugs its use is strongly discouraged.
-The newer control "Xenroll" does not need this option.

 Normally the DN order of a certificate is the same as the order of the fields in the relevant policy section.
 When this option is set the order is the same as the request.
 This is largely for compatibility with the older IE enrollment control which would only accept certificates if their DNs match the order of the request.
 This is not needed for Xenroll.